 The reason for the success is simple: the cloud makes it cost effective to build software that even a few years ago would have been impossible to imagine.
 The benefit for large enterprises, like the ones many of you work at is even bigger as corporate discounts offer huge cost savings vs managing internal IT infrastructure and the associated code.
 By some estimates, business that take advantage of the cloud grow 20% faster.

-The AWS Lambda service launched in 2014, ushering in the possibility of architecting serverless applications, and today AWS offers more than 170 products and services.
+AWS Lambda, launched in 2014, ushering in the possibility of architecting serverless applications, and today AWS offers more than 170 products and services.
 Our job at Metal Toad as a cloud consulting partner is to make these complex, powerful systems simple to deploy.
 We also help our customers stay up on the latest in the industry - and we are looking forward to sharing stories from the Cloud in Oregon.